waylau/everything-in-eclipse/README.md

 ### Eclipse SDK

 Eclipse SDK will be a good start.
-Laster version of Eclipse : https://www.eclipse.org/downloads/
+The latest version of Eclipse : https://www.eclipse.org/downloads/

 ## Version control system（版本管理）